pingcap/tidb/docs/design/2018-10-19-table-partition.md

 ## Background

 MySQL has the [table partition](https://dev.mysql.com/doc/refman/8.0/en/partitioning.html) feature.
 If this feature is supported in TiDB, many issues could be addressed.
-For example, drop ranged partitions could be used to remove old data; partition by hash could address the hot data issue thus improve the write performance; query on partitioned table could be faster than on manual sharding tables because of the partition pruning.
+For example, drop ranged partitions could be used to remove old data; partition by hash could address the hot data issue thus improve the write performance; query on partitioned table could be faster than on unpartitioned tables because of the partition pruning.

 ## Proposal